 Washington, having gained a seat following the 1990 census, had nine seats in the U.S. House of Representatives and Democrats won eight of them.
 The sole Republican winner was state party chair Jennifer Dunn (1941-2007) who won the Eighth District on King County's east side that Chandler gave up to run for Senate.
-Democratic incumbents Al Swift (b.1935) in the Second District, Jolene Unsoeld (b.
+Democratic incumbents Al Swift (1935-2018) in the Second District, Jolene Unsoeld (b.
 1931) in the Third, Tom Foley (1929-2013) in the Fifth, Norm Dicks (b.
 1940) in the Sixth, and Jim McDermott (b.
 1936) in the Seventh were easily re-elected.

 Olympia optometrist Mike Kreidler (b.
 1943) defeated fellow state senator Pete von Reichbauer to win the newly created Ninth District that stretched from Thurston County to the fast-growing suburbs of south King County.
 Maria Cantwell (b.
 1958) won the First District and Jay Inslee (b.
 1951) narrowly defeated Doc Hastings (b.
 1941) in the Fourth.
 The three Democratic newcomers all lost their seats two years later (as did Foley and Unsoeld), but they soon returned to office.
 Inslee gained Cantwell's former First District seat in 1998.
 Two years later Cantwell narrowly won election to the U.S. Senate and Kreidler was elected state Insurance Commissioner.